Liwa Oasis: History

 The oasis is the place of birth of the ruling families of Abu Dhabi and Dubai.
 In 1793, the ruling family Al Nahyan moved their residence from Liwa to Abu Dhabi.

 Traditionally, men from Liwa (Bani Yas tribe) were pearl divers on the coast during the summer months.
 Pearl diving offered an additional source of income.

 The British explorer Wilfred Thesiger first arrived in Liwa around mid December 1946 in his first crossing of the Rub' Al Khali (Empty Quarter) desert.
 This was followed by a second visit by Thesiger in early March 1948 during his second crossing of the Rub' Al Khali (Empty Quarter) desert.

 In popular culture

-Desert scenes of East of Liwa Oasis, in the Rub' Al Khali desert, was the set of in the 2015 film Star Wars: The Force Awakens and it was used to represent Jakku, a desert planet.
+Desert areas east of the Liwa Oasis, in the Rub' Al Khali desert, were the set of the 2015 film Star Wars: The Force Awakens, which was used to represent the desert planet Jakku.

 Desert scenes in the 2020 film Sonic the Hedgehog were filmed in Liwa Oasis.

 Desert scenes of the desert landscape of Liwa was filmed to represent the planet Arrakis in the 2021 film Dune and 2024 film Dune: Part Two.
 Scenes from the 2024 Hindi feature film Bade Miyan Chote Miyan were also filmed here.